Are you a Raptors fan? An NBA fan? Are you wondering where to watch the NBA in Canada?

 How about if you want to take in a game live at an arena?
 While Raptors tickets are a hot, expensive item in Toronto, there are a few U.S. teams within a four-hour drive of the border, which include the Detroit Pistons, Cleveland Cavaliers, Minnesota Timberwolves, Chicago Bulls and Boston Celtics.

-The following is a list of cable networks available in the country, including how to watch the NBA Finals in Canada:
+The following is a list of cable networks available in the country, including how to catch the NBA Regular Season and watch the NBA Finals in Canada:

 NBA Online Options in Canada

 Canadians can also watch NBA streams in high definition over the Internet.
 Two sites — buffstreamz.com and 720pstream.me — list the upcoming schedule and games available with a “Watch Now” button.

 The major networks listed above also offer streaming applications, but you must be a cable or satellite customer to access your account online.
 Download and install the TSN app, SN Now for Sportsnet, and the ABC app.

 Watch one of these apps on your smartphone or tablet (iOS and Android), computer or other connected devices (Roku, Apple TV and Amazon Fire TV).